MIDFIELDR/midfieldr/vignettes/articles/art-004-case-study.md

   available from their institution—a necessary and sufficient condition for determining completion status.

-- *Completion status* is “timely” for students graduating no later than their timely-completion term; “late” if they graduate after that term;
+- *Completion status* is “NA” for non-completion; “timely” for students graduating no later than their timely-completion term; and “late” otherwise.
-  and “NA” for non-completion.

 ### *R packages*